mgirardis/stochastic-balanced-net/README.md

 # stochastic-balanced-net
 A python simulation of an Excitatory/Inhibitory Network of stochastic integrate-and-fire neurons

+# Compiling for linux

+You need the `setup.py`, and the `__init__.py` in the `modules/` directory.
+Then, just run `compile_module.sh` and a cython `.so` should be generated in the modules directory.
+Required: cython and python development version.

 # scientific publications (please cite)

-* Girardi-Schappo M, Galera EF, Carvalho TTA, Brochini L, Kamiji NL, Roque AC, Kinouchi O (2020): A unified theory of E/I synaptic balance, quasicritical neuronal avalanches and asynchronous irregular spiking. bioRxiv, https://doi.org/10.1101/2020.12.17.423201
+* Girardi-Schappo M, Galera EF, Carvalho TTA, Brochini L, Kamiji NL, Roque AC, Kinouchi O (2021): A unified theory of E/I synaptic balance, quasicritical neuronal avalanches and asynchronous irregular spiking.
+J. Phys.
+Complex.
+2, 045001, https://doi.org/10.1088/2632-072X/ac2792

 * Girardi-Schappo M, Brochini L, Costa AA, Carvalho TTA, Kinouchi O (2020): Synaptic balance due to homeostatically self-organized quasicritical dynamics.
 Phys.
 Rev. Research 2, 012042. https://doi.org/10.1103/PhysRevResearch.2.012042